Dr Des Fernandes is a speaker at the SCFSA online Skin Cancer Update.

 In 1979 while searching for ways to prevent melanoma I became informed about vitamin A and the then-crazy concept of free radicals.

 This research on vitamin A eventually led to me and my sister, Val Carstens founding the cosmetic company, Environ Skin Care in 1990.

 In 1997 I started needling skin to see if I could improve scars and rejuvenate skin.

 Fortunately, I was the Scientific Director of Environ Skin Care and also Vivida SA c.c. which is the company that makes the needling devices that I use.

 I was able to design and research skincare devoted to treating the effects of light irradiation on the skin, as well as optimizing the effects of skin needling.

 Concurrently, I established private practice and joined my mentor Dr David Davies as a Plastic, Aesthetic, and Reconstructive Surgeon in Cape Town in 1979.

 My special interests are facial rejuvenation and reconstruction.

-For 21 years I was the Consultant in Charge, Cleft Lip and Palate Clinic, Red Cross Hospital Cape Town and retired from that position in 2000.
+For 21 years I was the Consultant in charge, at Cleft Lip and Palate Clinic, Red Cross Hospital Cape Town, and retired from that position in 2000.